Goals

 The goal of all this mucking about in gdb is to solidify your understanding the mechanics of function calls and the runtime stack.
 If there are portions you don't yet understand, ask your tablemates or the staff to resolve those questions now.

 Now introduced to gdb, you'll want to incorporate it into your development process and to practice until you become comfortable and fluent.
-Gdb can help you learn more about how your C code translates to generated assembly, and being able to observe and manipulate your program while it is executing will be an invaluable aid when tracking down bugs.
+Tracing in gdb helps you learn more about the translation between your C code and the generated assembly, and being able to observe and manipulate your program while it is executing will be an invaluable aid when tracking down bugs.

 In software development, only a small fraction of your time goes into writing the code, the rest is taken up in testing and debugging.
-These are important skills to hone and adept use of gdb can streamline your efforts by a significant factor.
-Developing your debugging superpowers will pay off many times over!
+Honing these skills to build up your debugging superpowers will pay off many times over!

 3. C-strings

 The first string operation to look at is strlen.
 This function returns the count of characters in a C-string.
-How is it possible to determine where a C-string ends?
-Is the null terminator included in the count?
+The function operates by iterating through the sequence of characters until it finds the null terminator that marks the end.

 The code for strlen is simple enough that you might feel confident calling it correct "by inspection", but let's use our unit testing strategy to truly confirm the behavior of the executing function.